 Closest Tube stations to the Walkie Talkie building: Monument, Bank or Cannon Street

 The next three London landmarks are further downriver and include the financial powerhouse of Canary Wharf and the engineering marvel of the Thames barrier.

-The financial hub that is Canary Wharf is clearly visible from the terrace of the Sky Garden.
-But there’s more to this business district on the Isle of Dogs in East London that meets the eye.
+The financial district of Canary Wharf is clearly visible from the terrace of the Sky Garden.
+But there’s more to this financial district on the Isle of Dogs in East London that meets the eye.

 The rich history of Canary Wharf and other London ports is showcased in the wonderful Museum of London Docklands.
 And if you fancy sampling a local brew (recommended!), join a tour of the Meantime Brewery.
 Closest